Bulimia: What It Is And How To Move Past It

 If you or a loved one is experiencing signs of an eating disorder, you can contact the National Eating Disorder Association Helpline for support and resources at 1-800-931-2237 (M–Th from 9AM–9PM EST and Fri 9AM–5PM EST).

 Eating disorders like bulimia are a type of mental health disorder that can have very serious consequences for a person’s mental and physical well-being.
 However, recognizing the warning signs in yourself can sometimes be difficult, since this condition is typically characterized by distorted thinking about your own body and actions.
 It can be difficult to recognize in others as well, since many people with this type of illness feel shame around it and go to great lengths to hide their behaviors.
-That’s why gaining a deeper understanding of how an illness like bulimia works can help us or our loved ones get the treatment that may be necessary.
-Below, we’ll discuss symptoms, risk factors, and treatment options for bulimia.
+That’s why gaining a deeper understanding of how a mental disorder like bulimia works can help us or our loved ones get the treatment that may be necessary.

 You don’t have to face an eating disorder alone